chrisboden/knowledgesync/README.md

 ## Features

-- Automatic sync of Google Docs to Markdown
+- Automatic sync of Google Workspace files:
+  - Google Docs to Markdown
+  - Google Sheets to CSV (one CSV per worksheet)
 - Delta updates (only syncs changed files)
-- Efficient metadata management:
+- Efficient metadata management for documents:
   - Only generates metadata for new or modified files
   - Parallel processing using async API calls
   - Maintains metadata manifest for quick lookups